How to Input Missing Data and Modify Existing On-The-Fly by Means of Expressions in the Process of Magento Import

 Where 10 is the number of categories’ .csv column from your file.
 You need to input this expression in the quantity database field in the left pane.

-There might also be some specific store owners’ needs concerning Magento product update.
-For example, you may need to add the quantity offered by your supplier to the product quantity that is already listed at your store.
+There might also be some specific owners’ or developers' needs concerning inventory update.
+For example, you may need to add the quantity offered by your supplier to the product quantity that is already listed in your database.
 To arrange that, the following formula is needed:

 2) You need to merge some columns